 LinkedIn is a great platform to share insightful content to reach professionals.
 Be it blogs or case study, you can count on LinkedIn to reach right audience and gain engagement.
-Using WP Scheduled Posts, you can automatically publish WordPress post To LinkedIn account.
+Using SchedulePress, (previously known as WP Scheduled Posts) you can automatically publish WordPress post to LinkedIn account.

 LinkedIn users are professionals, they are always on the lookout for new big ideas and insightful content.
 So make sure your content offers something new or something of real value, otherwise, you might end up creating a negative image among the global professionals.

 However, LinkedIn is quite different from the other social networking platforms as it puts focus on professionals only.
 Back in 2011, there were around 640 million professionals worldwide, and at that time LinkedIn had over 135 million users.

 Despite focused on professionals, it offers features that are common in other Social Media platforms.
 You can post updates, comment on content, react to posts and send connection requests to other people like you would do on Facebook.
 Your profile on LinkedIn works as a digital resume for you.
 It displays your work experience, your education, achievement, accomplishments, and recommendations.

 Professionals know what to look for in a product, they don't keep irrational expectations and most importantly they are willing to spend money.
 LinkedIn users are more likely on the lookout for new breakthroughs, new productivity hacks, new big ideas.
 If you do marketing the right way you can reach and even create a completely new user-base.